 Based on this, the domain name registrar will still main client records on their databases.

-If someone gains unauthorized access to the registrar databases, they can find user data.
+If someone gains unauthorized access to the registrar databases, they can find useful data.
 Registrars may also share user data with governments or law enforcement agencies.

 What Role Do Registrars Play In DNS Security?